Diggs Revol Dog Crate (Small/Medium)

 Most standard crates work well.
 Add a crate cover to create a den-like atmosphere for relaxation.

-The Keeshond's moderate energy level gives you flexibility in choosing dog crates.
-They are active enough to need quality products but not so intense that everything needs to be bomb-proof.
-Focus on comfort, quality materials, and features that match their balanced lifestyle -- there is no need to over-engineer your purchase.
+The Keeshond's moderate energy gives you flexibility.
+They're active enough to need quality products but not so intense that everything needs to be bomb-proof.
+Focus on comfort, good materials, and features that match their balanced lifestyle.
+No need to over-engineer your purchase here.

 Health Concerns That Affect Dog Crate Choice

 The Keeshond is predisposed to certain health conditions that should directly influence your dog crates choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Hip Dysplasia: